Academic Information and Policies

 • Individuals and groups are responsible for and will be held accountable for their choices and behaviors related to alcohol and other drugs.
 If an individual or group exhibits alcohol and/or drug intoxication and/or unruly behavior, the individual and/or group may be sanctioned for both the intoxication and the disruptive behavior.

-• Serving alcohol to students is prohibited on Waldorf property and at University sponsored events.
+• Serving alcohol to students is prohibited on Waldorf property and at university-sponsored events.
+Exceptions for approved events for of age students.

-• Alcohol, controlled substances, and related paraphernalia are not permitted in the corridors, stairwells, floor lounges, rooms, or in any campus facility.
+• Alcohol, controlled substances, and related paraphernalia are not permitted in corridors, stairwells, floor lounges, rooms or any campus facility.

-• Exemptions to the alcohol policy are allowed which include approved waivers for special alcohol related events for of-age students that are approved by administration.
+• Exemptions to the alcohol policy are allowed, including approved waivers for special alcohol-related events for of-age students that are approved by the administration.

-• All occupants and guests of a residence hall room or apartment area are subject to disciplinary action if a guest or someone in the unit is violating alcohol, tobacco and other drug policies.
+• All occupants and guests of a residence hall room or apartment area are subject to disciplinary action if a guest or someone in the unit violates alcohol, tobacco and other drug policies.

-• Members of student groups, organizations, or teams are responsible for adherence to policy outlined in the Code of Student Conduct, the Waldorf University’s policy on alcohol, tobacco and other drugs, and local, state, and federal regulations.
-In addition all members of student groups, teams, or organizations, regardless of age, are required:
+• Members of student groups, organizations, or teams are responsible for adherence to the policy outlined in the Code of Student Conduct, Waldorf University’s policy on alcohol, tobacco and other drugs, and local, state and federal regulations.
+In addition, all members of student groups, teams, or organizations, regardless of age, are required to:

-• To refrain from the consumption of alcoholic beverages or illegal drugs prior to any University-sponsored competitive event.
+• Refrain from the consumption of alcoholic beverages or illegal drugs before any University-sponsored competitive event.

-• To report their own on and off campus alcohol or drug violation to the advisor, team coach, and or faculty/staff/administrative representative.
+• Report their own on- and off-campus alcohol or drug violations to the advisor, team coach and/or faculty/staff/administrative representative.

-• Coaches, advisors or instructors may elect to impose disciplinary sanctions to students in groups, organizations, or teams in addition to those imposed by other University employees responsible for enforcement of the Code of Student Conduct.
+• Coaches or advisors may elect to impose disciplinary sanctions on students in groups, organizations, or teams in addition to those imposed by other University employees responsible for enforcement of the Code of Student Conduct.
 These sanctions may include:

 • A written warning.